NaSTAuk/graphics/docs/glossary.md

 # Glossary

-This file is full of useful explanations to what and how we refare to things.
+This file is full of useful explanations to what and how we refer to things.

 ## Contents